xpaulnim/redshift-manager/notes/ideas.md

 #### feature set
+- [ ] filter users by group & role
 - [ ] database object hierarchy (db, schema, table/view/function)
 - [ ] display user privilege manager
 - [ ] edit user privileges eg I can see what the user can do and visually edit it (and undo)